 Students build on concepts developed in Y7 to describe their opinions on various aspects of free-time activities; use of technology, favourite types of music and preferred film genres.
-This enables for an in-depth review of present tense conjugation of regular verbs and therein enabling discussion of other people's leisure activities.
+This enables an in-depth review of present tense conjugation of regular verbs and therein enabling discussion of other people's leisure activities while revisiting Y7 core knowledge for opinions and adverbs of frequency.